-Whilst the UK saw significant gross invoiced income growth through increasing software and resold services activity, only the margins on this business, which are naturally low, are reported as revenue following the changed to our accounting policy for agent versus principal recognition.
-See page 4 of the performance review and notes 3 to 5 of the Interim Condensed Consolidated Financial Statements for more information on the impact of our change in accounting policies.
+Whilst the UK saw significant gross invoiced income growth through increasing software and resold services activity, only the margins on this business, which are naturally low, are reported as revenue following the changes to our accounting policy for agent versus principal recognition.
+See notes 3 to 5 to the summary financial information contained within this announcement for more information on the impact of our change in accounting policies.